mrumiker/email-frontend/README.md

 Now, enter `python manage.py runserver` (or `python3 manage.py runserver`)
 This will open the development server.
 In your browser, visit the url provided, register, and login to see the site in action!

+NOTE: You will need to register at least two users to successfully send an email.

 ## Using Django Admin as a SuperUser

 If you want to get in through the back door: